daveid77/alcohol-event-planner/README.md

 ## User Story

-As a person who attending or hosting an event, I am unsure of what alcohol is appropriate to bring to or provide at a given event.
+As a person who is attending or hosting an event, I am unsure of what alcohol is appropriate to bring to or provide at a given event.
 I want to see a recommended selection of choices for various events.

 ## Synopsis